tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 `cd` to your project folder.
 Type `. acme.sh`.

 {{calloutprimary}} You can run `git pull` to get updates to the theme.
-The updates will not overwrite your other project files that you have added.
+The updates will not overwrite your other project files that you have *added* (not customized).
 For example, the updates from the theme won't overwrite anything in content/acme.
-However, if you change content in content/jekyll-doc, the updates will overwrite that folder.
+However, if you change content in content/blankproject, the updates will overwrite that folder.
 In short, if your cloned repo has files A,B,C, D, E, F, and the repo has only files A, B, C, then only A, B, C, will be overwritten when you pull new updates.
-I won't add any new subfolders under projects other than jekyll-doc.{{end}}
+However, if you change A to B, and you run `git pull`, then there will be a conflict.
+This is why you must duplicate the blankproject folder instead of merely changing its filename.
+I won't add any new subfolders under projects other than jekyll-doc and blankproject.{{end}}